 Hi!
 Thanks for your question.
 The scheme allows you to choose to learn a foreign language for one module, and you can either choose a language you already have some proficiency at, and enter at a higher level, or choose a new language and enter as a beginner.
 For instance, I chose to take Level 1 Italian!
 Thanks, Rose

-i start my masters in September and i wondered when i will choose my modules
+Hi, I start my Masters in September and I wondered when I will choose my modules?
+Thanks.

 Hi, thank you for your question!
 You will usually be asked to select your modules during Welcome Week which starts on the 20th.
 You will receive an email from your course with more information and a way to select your chosen optional modules, and your final timetable will then be available for you on the MyUOB app.
 I hope that helps!
 Thanks, Rose

-hola Rosa, my name is Jimmy and I am from Colombia, I am soon to finish my degree in international relations and political studies and I would like to study a master's degree in history or military history but learning by distance, because it is very difficult for me to travel to U.K, I would like to ask you how is the history degree. if studying it is very difficult.
-I ask this because of the english language that is used, because I am not a native english speaker and the classes would be on line
+I am from Colombia and I am soon to finish my degree in International Relations and Political Studies.
+I would like to study a Masters degree in History or Military History but learning by distance.
+Because it is very difficult for me to travel to UK, I would like to ask you how is the history degree?
+Is studying it very difficult?
+I ask this because of the English language that is used, I am not a native English speaker and the classes would be on line.

 Hi, thanks for your question!
 Distance learning does take place online so you would be able to do it remotely.
 You would be able to access support, and the University's Birmingham International Academy (BIA) provides free English language services to international students who are currently studying on postgraduate courses at the University of Birmingham.
 I hope that helps!

 Hi Rose, I have just accepted the offer for the MA Global History.
 I discovered some of the undergraduate history modules interest me.
 Do you know if I can enrol on these modules as part of my optional module selections?